TanishkYadav989/Bare_Metal_Drivers_for_STM32L4/Infotainment Volume Knob system/README.md

  6. Now we configure CFGR, enabled DMA & its circular mode for continuous reading, enabling & mapping Analog Watchdog 1 to CH_5 for 75% threshold detection.
 Mapping TIM4 for TRGO for CH_5.
 Setting hardware trigger on rising edge.
  7. The upper (3068) & lower (0) threshold is assigned in TR1 which is linked to AWD1.
  8. Setting the Sampling rate to 247.5 ADC clock cycles & allotting ADC1 CH_5 as the 1st sequence.
 AWD1's interrupt is also enabled to check its flag in ADC1's ISR.
- 9. The DMA1 CH_1 is also configured in the same function by setting PSIZE & MSIZE to 8-bits, enabling circular mode, TCIE & TEIE.
+ 9. The DMA1 CH_1 is also configured in the same function by setting PSIZE & MSIZE to 16-bits, enabling circular mode, TCIE & TEIE.
 The address of the global buffer, the ADC1 regular channel data register & the size of the buffer are assigned to CMAR, CPAR & CNDTR respectively.
 CSELR's Ch1 is cleared as DMA1's mapping for ADC1 is represented by 0000.
 Lastly the DMA interrupt & the data stream is enabled before enabling ADC1.
- 10. ADC1 is enable along with its interrupt & we wait until the ADC ready flag is set in the status register.
-When its ready we intitate the conversion by setting ADC start bit in CR.
+ 10. ADC1 is enabled along with its interrupt & polled until the ADC ready flag is set in the status register.
+When its ready the conversion is initiated by setting ADC start bit in CR.
- 11.
+ 11. In the ADC1_2 Interrupt handler, we check for the AWD1 flag in the ISR.
+If set, we use a conditional statement to check if the threshold is crossed, if crossed the LED is turned off & the buzzer alerts the user.
+If below the threshold the buzzer stays off.
+ 12. In the Transfer complete flag check of the DMA CH_1 handler, we check if the threshold isn't crossed yet, if yes then the knob can safely manipulate the duty cycle of the PWM LED.
+It also checks if threshold was crossed earlier & now the current ADC value is below threshold or button press event has occurred.
+If yes to both then the button is disarmed, buzzer is turned off & threshold is set to max to override safely & further increase the intensity of LED.
+Another conditional statement sets the threshold in TR1 back to 75% & re-arms the AWD.

+The EXTI button & PWM LED drivers share the same configuration methodology as their respective drivers this repository.
+Few changes were:
+1. Adding boolean in EXTI to register a button press event if the threshold is reached.
+2. Changed the PWM mode from centre-aligned mode 3 to edge aligned mode for proper functioning.

+Design-Decisions taken : *I started with a basic potentiometer mapped to PWM, then I realised that a real infotainment system needs protection, so I implemented an Analog Watchdog to detect it rather than polling.
+Then a replicated the smartphone override input as a hard cutoff with no user control isn't a real product.*

+Terminal Capture & the Demonstration visual are attached